cpjobling/eg-247-textbook/_sources/setup/setup.md

 ## Test Python can now communicate with MATLAB

 First start a MATLAB session.
-You may have to restart your Python kernel first!
+You will have to restart your Python kernel first!

 ```python
 import matlab.engine